MvvmCross/MvvmCross/docs/_documentation/fundamentals/custom-data-binding.md

 This class is a subclass of [`MvxPropertyInfoTargetBinding`](#mvxpropertyinfotargetbinding), which is a shortcut to adding `TwoWay` bindings based on a specific event.
 Similarly to `MvxPropertyInfoTargetBinding` it uses the `PropertyInfo` to implement the `SetValue()` method.
 Additionally it implements the `SubscribeToEvents()` method, based on the assumption that there is an event which is called the same as the name of the property, postfixed with `Changed`.
 So if your property is called `MyProperty` it assumes that the corresponding event is called `MyPropertChanged`.

+#### MvxEventNameTargetBinding

+This class is a subclass of [`MvxTargetBinding`](#mvxtargetbinding), which is a shortcut to adding `OneWay` binding to a command based on a specific event.
+Acceptable event delegates are `EventHandler` and `EventHandler<TEventArgs>` where `TEventArgs` can be any class or structure (with `TEventArgs` you have to use the generic version of this binding).
+All you have to pass for this binding is the target object and the name of the target event.
+By default it also passes event handler's `EventArgs` (or `TEventArgs`) as a command parameter, but you can disable it in the constructor.

 #### MvxAndroidTargetBinding

 This class is a subclass of [`MvxConvertingTargetBinding`](#mvxconvertingtargetbinding), which provides the current `IMvxAndroidGlobals`, to be able to get the current `ApplicationContext` for stuff like getting resources from the Android Resources and other operations which require the `ApplicationContext`.